wp-plugins/customericare-livechat/readme.txt

 - Russian
 - French

+NOTE: We limit the translation feature to paid customers only at the moment but will be rolling out a do-it-yourself translation platform for everyone in the near future.

 = Can I see what my visitors are typing? =

 Yes you can.
 We added a feature called Sneak Peek which displays what your visitors are typing before they send it.
 It's available in the updated version!